semrush/intergalactic/website/docs/style/css-injection/css-injection.md

 @## How does it work?

-There are 2 ways to redefine styles of our components:
+There are two ways to redefine styles of our components:

-- Local for one specific component
+- Local for one specific component.
-- Global for all components at once
+- Global for all components at once.

 @## Local specific

 Styles composition helps us to extend basic styles of our components, and sometimes even supplement API.
-In fact, you write styles using `css-in-js` approach and transfer them to our components.
+In fact, you write styles using `CSS-in-JS` approach and transfer them to our components.

-Advantages:
+**Advantages:**

-- An opportunity to "extend" API components with new properties responsible for appearance
+- An opportunity to "extend" API components with new properties responsible for appearance.

-Disadvantages:
+**Disadvantages:**

-- Styles shall be applied every time you use our component
+- Styles shall be applied every time you use our component.
-- Styles are applied in runtime
+- Styles are applied in runtime.
-- No style de-duplication
+- No style de-duplication.
-- It is difficult to reuse the styles
+- It is difficult to reuse the styles.

 Read more about [how to apply styles composition in practice](/style/css-injection/css-injection-local/).